A Simple Way to Add an Inlay Look

 Fretboards

-Add position markers, vines, blocks, trees of life, dots, custom shapes, and other decorative designs.
+Add position markers, vines, blocks, tree-of-life patterns, dots, custom shapes, and other decorative designs.

 Dancing Hummingbirds - Inlay Stickers Jockomo